 Peeking out of the cabin’s entrance, I saw my dad storm off into the woods, bringing with him an acoustic guitar.
-I’d seen the guitar before and I knew my dad used to play, but I’d never seen him handle the thing.
+I’d seen the guitar before, and I knew my dad used to play, but I’d never seen him handle the thing.
 I figured that those years were behind him.
 Curious as to what he was up to, I followed him into the forest.

 This went on as often as my dad had breakdowns in our previous house.
 Each night it happened, I would follow my dad out to the woods and listen to the beautiful song he’d seemingly written.
-I didn’t really know what it all meant, but I could tell even at age ten that it stemmed from a place of great pain.
+I didn’t know what it all meant, but I could tell even at age ten that it stemmed from a place of great pain.
 I could tell that the somber, heartfelt tune was about losing a loved one.

 Whenever I tried to picture my mother, the image was always blurry and out of focus, almost as if what little memory I had of her was slipping away.
-Whenever my dad played his song, I could picture her clear as day.
+Whenever my dad played his song, I could picture her crystal clear.
 It was the oddest thing.
 This brought me comfort and ultimately helped me come to terms with her death.
 I had hoped at the time that it was doing the same for him.
 Being ten years old, though, it was hard to tell what was going through an adult’s mind.

 Many months passed.
 The routine was nice for a while, but one night, everything changed.

 I heard the usual swing of the cabin door followed by a swift crack against the door frame.
-It was very loud, signalling to me that my father was more distressed than usual.
+It was very loud, signaling to me that my father was more distressed than usual.
 I hastily made my way to the door in an effort to follow him, but I stopped for a moment when passing his bedroom.
 The door was open just enough for me to see the guitar leaning up against his bed.
 How peculiar.
 I wondered why he’d left it behind.
 In truth, there was only one way to find out.

 My dad was already at the creek when I arrived.
 He sat on the stump, motionless and quiet.
-He was in a sulking position and his eyes were closed.
+He was in a sulking position, and his eyes were closed.
 Without his guitar or voice, the forest around him was void of sound.
 The only thing I could hear was the water in the creek as it trickled by us.

 Soon enough, my father began singing.
 I could tell it was the same song he’d always sung, but it sounded off.
 Without his guitar, his voice was muddy and out of tune.
-There were some awkward highs and lows that actually made my stomach turn.
-Though his eyes were still shut, I saw tears force their way out and watched as they swam down his cheeks.
-Eventually he stopped singing and broke down crying.
+There were some awkward highs and lows that made my stomach turn.
+Though his eyes were shut, I saw tears force their way out and watched as they swam down his cheeks.
+Eventually, he stopped singing and broke down crying.

 What happened in the following moments will stay with me forever.

 As my father wept, something strange happened.
 A milky white fog danced across the water.
-At first, I thought my eyes were playing tricks on me, but eventually the white smoke gathered above the creek and took shape before my very eyes.
+At first, I thought my eyes were playing tricks on me, but eventually, the white smoke gathered above the creek and took shape before my very eyes.
 It was a spirit.
 No ordinary spirit, mind you.

 It was my mother.